 Responding to God’s Call of Salvation

 All are invited to respond to the Holy Spirit’s call to commit their lives to God.
-This happens for children and youth at various ages.
-When someone begins to have an understanding of the gospel, he or she is ready to respond to the Holy Spirit’s call to repent from their sins, trust in Christ’s work on their behalf, and commit to follow Him.
+This happens for children and youth of various ages.
+When someone begins to have an understanding of the Gospel, he or she is ready to respond to the Holy Spirit’s call to repent from their sins, trust in Christ’s work on their behalf, and commit to following Him.
 The gospel message is presented in worship services, in Sunday School, and special events such as summer outreaches.
-Here is a resource parents can use to share the gospel with their child. https://www.focusonthefamily.com/parenting/spiritual-growth-for-kids/salvation-leading-your-child-to-Jesus/how-to-share-the-gospel-with-your-child
+Here is a resource that parents can use to share the Gospel with their children. https://www.focusonthefamily.com/parenting/spiritual-growth-for-kids/salvation-leading-your-child-to-Jesus/how-to-share-the-gospel-with-your-child

 The Lord’s Supper

-Parents are encouraged to explain how the elements of communion represent Christ’s sacrifice and help their child practice a time of prayer and reflection.
-Parents are given a study resource to learn about what it means to put their faith in Christ and also learn about the Lord’s Supper with their child.
-Communion occurs during worship the first Sunday of each month.
-Children can receive a special blessing from the pastor during communion if it is their first time upon advanced request.
+Parents are encouraged to explain how the elements of communion represent Christ’s sacrifice and help their children practice a time of prayer and reflection.
+A resource is available upon request that parents can use to learn about the Lord’s Supper with their child.
+Parents may choose to keep their children in the service on days when the Lord’s Supper is served.
 (Matthew 28:19 & 1 Corinthians 11:26)

 Studying God’s Word

 Bibles are presented to third graders or a child who has not received one yet in a worship service held in the springtime.
 As children develop into youth, they can develop Bible study habits encouraged and role modeled by their parents and children and youth leaders.